Grizzelbee/ioBroker.dysonairpurifier/readme.md

 * (grizzelbee) Fix: [#13](https://github.com/Grizzelbee/ioBroker.dysonairpurifier/issues/13) - Displaying Filter life value in hours again
 * (grizzelbee) Fix: [#13](https://github.com/Grizzelbee/ioBroker.dysonairpurifier/issues/13) - Creating additional Filter life value in percent
 * (grizzelbee) New: [#23](https://github.com/Grizzelbee/ioBroker.dysonairpurifier/issues/23) - Introduced new data field AirQuality which represents the worst value of all present indexes.
+* (grizzelbee) Fix: removed materilizetab in io-Package
+* (grizzelbee) Fix: calling setState now as callback in createOrExtendObject
+* (grizzelbee) New: BREAKING CHANGE! - switched over to the adapter-prototype build-in password encryption.
+Therefore you'll need to enter your password again in config.
+* (grizzelbee) New: At least js-controller 3.0.0 is required
+* (grizzelbee) New: At least admin 4.0.9 is required

 ### 0.6.0 (2020-10-29) (Rage before the storm)